 Thinking about raising Cornish Cross chickens this spring?

-Make sure to do a ton of research, it’s not the same as raising layers.
-Therefore meat breeds require different housing, nutritional, and exercise requirements.
+Make sure to do a ton of research, as it’s not the same as raising layers.
+Meat breeds require different housing, nutritional, and exercise requirements.
 With the right research and preparation, the experience can go off without a hitch.
-We have gone about raising the Cornish breed in two different ways “Method A” and “Method B”.
-There are pros and cons to both methods, but I believe Method B has fewer downfalls.
+We have gone about raising the Cornish breed in two different ways: “Method A” and “Method B.” There are pros and cons to both methods, but I believe Method B has fewer downfalls.

 Picking Your Stock